Romar-II/marek-armulik-decision-engine-frontend-main/FEEDBACK.md

 -Good use of constants, later if they would have to be changed, it will be possible from a constant page without stepping a foot into code.

+TASK 102

+Added age verification and country selection dropdown.

+Country selection dropdown chooses which country is the loan requested and sends this information to the back-end.
+Country info is added to request JSON and into relevant api_service tests.

+Age is verified in 2 steps.
+Checking if loan applicant is underage/younger than the age of majority Checking if loan applicant is or older than the current expected lifetime of each respectable country minus requested loan period.